 When Jeff Cole, BSB’ Network Lead, contacted Joel Bramhall, the Director of CCLC during the pandemic, there was a meeting of the minds.
 Realizing a shared passion for outdoor and environmental education, and the important role that this type of educational experience should have during a viral pandemic, Jeff, the BSB team, and Joel envisioned a collaboration that would allow Crete to create an outdoor education program that can be a model for other afterschool programs across Nebraska.

-Out of this partnership Crete’s outdoor education program was reborn.
-In addition to piloting new curriculum and club experiences, CCLC is using BSB funds to revitalizing the campus Greenhouse, Prairie, and Arboretum, the program has earned the name GPA.
+Out of this partnership, Crete’s outdoor education program was reborn.
+In addition to piloting new curriculum and club experiences, CCLC is using BSB funds to revitalize the campus Greenhouse, Prairie, and Arboretum, hence the program has earned the name GPA.

-Through GPA, students have the opportunity to enhance their community’s beauty, celebrate a sense of place, engage in sustainable living and environmental appreciation.
-All the while, through GPA students will learn important STEM skills, gain college and career readiness experiences and internship credits.
+Through GPA, students have the opportunity to enhance their community’s beauty, celebrate a sense of place, and engage in sustainable living and environmental appreciation.
+All the while, through GPA, students will learn important STEM skills, gain college and career readiness experiences, and internship credits.